Body Checking Is Dangerous – & It's All Over TikTok

 Body checking doesn’t have to be obvious to be dangerous, either.
 Often it’s hiding in plain sight.
 "Current trends are often more subtle and seemingly innocent," says BACP accredited and NHS counsellor Harriet Frew, adding that while these trends aren’t overtly body shaming, "there remains a pervasive and intense focus on body shape and weight which is still harmful."

 On TikTok, body checking videos manifest in myriad ways.
 Overt body checking trends on the platform can look like a fixation on weight and numbers.
-(Following the Beat media guidelines, we have not included links to the TikToks here.)
 Certain trends and sounds actively encourage users to disclose their weight and focus on body shape.
 In other videos, people accentuate certain areas of the body using filters and baggy clothing before revealing and focusing on a specific area of the body.
 The spectrum of these dubious trends is wide, with new ones arising on the platform continuously.

 The exact number of body checking videos floating across TikTok is impossible to calculate as these trends are not explicitly tagged #bodychecking in the way that other videos are tagged #bluntbob or #knitting.
 But given that TikTok is dominating other social media platforms (with 689 million active users as of January 2021 and more than 1 billion videos viewed per day) and that the trends mentioned above are racking up hits, the number of people watching videos that actively encourage body checking is likely to be overwhelming.